-I coach clients worldwide via phone/video calls am available for travel for training and speaking engagements.
-Let me know what you need using one of the simple forms below.
+I coach clients worldwide via phone/video calls and am available for travel for training and speaking engagements.
+Let me know what you need with one of the forms below – click on the appropriate link to expand:

 See the rates page for pricing info.